- Private browsing is no longer a perk, but a rather common feature that all modern browsers provide.

 All the browsers available on the market feature a dedicated private browsing option.
 Sometimes, enabling this feature requires you to follow a few specific steps.

-If you’re looking for a browser with a simpler user interface that allows you to quickly turn on private browsing, you can install UR Browser.
+If you’re looking for a browser with a simpler user interface that allows you to quickly turn on private browsing, you can install Opera.

-This privacy-focused browser comes with an advanced private browsing mode called Ninja Mode that automatically deletes all the trackers after you closed your tabs.
+This privacy-focused browser comes with an advanced private browsing mode called that automatically deletes all the trackers after you closed your tabs.

 In this manner, you no longer have to clear your browsing history each time after visiting particular websites.